 The developing programme of PSHE covers a wide variety of topics from such practical help as to how to settle into school to issues of deep principle such as attitudes to human rights.
 Relationships and Sex Education, Drugs Education, Health Education and education against bullying are integral parts of the programme.

-In the first three years, PSHE is delivered in Form Meetings and as part of the Friday Afternoon Programme.
-Thereafter, there are timetabled PSHE lessons for the Fourth and Fifth Years.
+In the first two years, PSHE is delivered in Form Meetings and as part of the Friday Afternoon Programme.
+Thereafter, there are timetabled PSHE lessons for the Upper Middle, Fourth and Fifth and Divisions Years.

 As a general principle, the more sensitive issues of PSHE are covered in the timetable lessons by staff who are trained and confident in dealing with such matters.
 The topics covered by Form Tutors are normally more practical, for example, time-management and study skills.
 There is an annual PSHE training morning for all staff who take part in PSHE or who wish to do so.